Easy, Low Carb Shrimp Scampi

-Scampi is an Italian-American dish that generally consists of large shrimp, lobster or scallops sauteed perfectly in a creamy garlic and butter sauce with a variety of herbs and spices then tossed with linguine or fettuccine pasta.
-Shrimp scampi is a delectable meal whether it be for a quick weeknight supper or a more elegant dinner party.
+Scampi is an Italian-American dish that generally consists of large shrimp, lobster, or scallops, sauteed to perfection in a creamy garlic-and-butter sauce with a variety of herbs and spices, then tossed with linguine or fettuccine pasta.
+Shrimp scampi is a delectable dish, whether for a quick weeknight supper or a more elegant dinner party.

 - Minced garlic